 Index To All Sections

-Section 1: An Introduction to John Calvin and his Doctrines of Grace
+Part 1: An Introduction to John Calvin and his Doctrines of Grace

-Section 3: Unconditional Election
+2B.
+Unconditional Election

-Section 4: Limited Atonement
+2C.
+Limited Atonement

-You Are Here Section 5: Irresistible Grace
+You Are Here 2D.
+Irresistible Grace

-Section 6: Perseverance of The Saints and Death Before Sin
+2E.
+Perseverance of The Saints

 On This Page

-Implications Of The Claim That 'God's Grace Makes A Person Willing'
+Implications Of The Claim That God's Grace Makes A Person Willing

 Exhorting Believers to Make Their Election Sure

-Why Does The Bible Praise Faith?
+If Calvinism is True, Why Does The Bible Praise Faith?l

 is represented by the fourth letter of the acronym TULIP.

-Since, according to the Calvinist, people are supposedly dead and cannot, of themselves, respond to God or the Gospel, God has to initiate salvation in their lives.
-Because totally depraved people never could, nor would they ever want to, choose to repent.
-The lucky person elected to salvation by God is first regenerated (or "born again") and then is made into a believer or disciple of Christ.
+Since, according to the Calvinist, people are supposedly dead and cannot of themselves, respond to God or the Gospel, God has to initiate salvation in their lives.
+Because totally depraved people never could, nor would they ever want to, choose to repent their very wills have to be changed.
+This is accomplished by His grace.
+Article 11 of the Canons of Dordt says...
+(Emphasis Added)

 Moreover, when God carries out this good pleasure in his chosen ones, or works true conversion in them, he not only sees to it that the gospel is proclaimed to them outwardly, and enlightens their minds powerfully by the Holy Spirit so that they may rightly understand and discern the things of the Spirit of God, but, by the effective operation of the same regenerating Spirit, he also penetrates into the inmost being of man, opens the closed heart, softens the hard heart, and circumcises the heart that is uncircumcised.

-To define the terms.
 Special Grace is God's Irresistible and Transforming Grace described above.
 Common Grace is.. well.. everything else.